razr/roscon2025/setup/README.md

 ⚡ Ensure these networks do not conflict with existing host networks.

-✅ Summary
+## ✅ Summary

 After completing this setup:
 - 🐳Docker is installed and ready for containerized ⋮⋮⋮ROS 2 nodes.
 - Minikube is running for ☸Kubernetes orchestration.
 - QEMU is installed to run VxWorks.
-- `Tap` interfaces are configured for VxWorks VM networking.
+- `tap` interfaces are configured for VxWorks VM networking.

 You can now deploy Linux ⋮⋮⋮ROS 2 pods and VxWorks ⋮⋮⋮ROS 2 nodes as described in the demo.